Searchplex

 We’re seeing a broader industry shift toward integrated, performant platforms purpose-built for AI-native search workloads.
 This trend only continues to grow stronger, and Vespa appears well-positioned to support these evolving needs.

 At Searchplex, we're already seeing significant interest in multimodal, hybrid search, and personalization use cases—especially within e-commerce and Retrieval-Augmented Generation (RAG) scenarios.
 More teams are exploring migration to Vespa to gain flexibility and unify relevance, ranking, and retrieval.
-In that sense, we're here to help companies make that transition to truly AI-powered search systems with confidence and clarity.
+In that sense, we're here to help companies make that transition to truly AI-native retrieval systems with confidence and clarity.
 Learn more about our services here.

 Marking a Milestone

 Lastly, Berlin Buzzwords represented a meaningful milestone for us at Searchplex.
-While we've quietly focused on helping teams build fast, scalable, and intelligent AI-powered search systems, this was the first time we showed up publicly, sporting a tee and with flyers, to share what we do and engage with the community directly.
+While we've quietly focused on helping teams build fast, scalable, and intelligent AI-native retrieval systems, this was the first time we showed up publicly, sporting a tee and with flyers, to share what we do and engage with the community directly.

 Searchplex team at Berlin Buzzwords 2025